Privacy Policy

 Cookies and other tracking technologies

-We may use cookies to distinguish you from other users of our products or services when you visit Our Website or use Our App.
-This helps us provide you with a good experience, allows us to improve our products or services, keep Our Website and Our App safe and present you with advertising content that is relevant to you.
+We will use cookies and other tracking technologies to distinguish you from other users of our Products or Services when you visit Our Website or use Our App.
+This helps us provide you with a good user experience, allows us to continuously improve the Tide Products and Services, helps us keep Our Website and Our App safe and also enables us to present you with advertising content that is relevant to you.
 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your device when you visit Our Website or use Our App.
 Cookies send data back to the originating website or app on each subsequent visit, or to another website which recognises that cookie.
 Cookies also make it easier for you to log in and use the Tide Platform.

 For more detailed information on what specific cookies we use, please read our Cookie Policy.